anewgithubname/3202RLCI/Reviewer3.md

 Since $h' > 0$, we have $q_t (\nabla_x \log q_t - \nabla_x \log p) =0$, this is the same situation as we have for the Fokker Planck equation.
 Hence $q_t \to p$.
+**We added the hypothesis in the proof, assuming the target $p$ is a Boltzmann distribution, a general assumption in energy-based models, with the potential energy $-\log p$**.

+**A helpful inituitive understanding of the convergence of MonoFlow**.
+Since $h'$ is postive scalar function, it can be folded into the step size of Euler discritization.
+Different scales of $h'$ are reflected on the evolution speed of simulating the log density ratio ODE in Eq (4) which is the associated ODE of Langevin dynamics.